-- mandate the reporting of any case of human influenza of a new subtype B; - require states to develop surveillance and response capacities; - empower WHO to gather surveillance from nongovernmental authorities; - authorize the Director-General of WHO to declare a public health emergency of international concern and to issue temporary recommendations; and - seek to ensure the necessity of any public health measures that adversely affect trade, travel, and human rights.
+- mandates the reporting of any case of human influenza of a new subtype B; - requires states to develop surveillance and response capacities; - empowers WHO to gather surveillance from nongovernmental authorities; - authorizes the Director-General of WHO to declare a public health emergency of international concern and to issue temporary recommendations; and - seeks to ensure the necessity of any public health measures that adversely affect trade, travel, and human rights.

-The revised IHR were quickly subjected to its first influenza challenge in 2006 when Indonesia withheld its virus samples from WHO after an outbreak of H5N1 and asserted that the influenza virus-sharing system produced benefits such as access to vaccines that were mainly reaped by countries deemed more developed (see Chapter 7 for further discussions on virus sharing and benefit sharing).
-The revised IHR were not yet in force, and the question of whether they required countries to share influenza virus samples was contentious.
+The revised IHR was quickly subjected to its first influenza challenge in 2006 when Indonesia withheld its virus samples from WHO after an outbreak of H5N1 and asserted that the influenza virus-sharing system produced benefits such as access to vaccines that were mainly reaped by countries deemed more developed (see Chapter 7 for further discussions on virus sharing and benefit sharing).
+The revised IHR was not yet in force, and the question of whether it required countries to share influenza virus samples was contentious.